wp-plugins/thanks-you-counter-button/readme.txt

 You can find more information about "Thank You Counter Button" plugin at this page http://www.shinephp.com/thank-you-counter-button-wordpress-plugin/ Plugin author (I am) answers on questions about plugin usage.
-Use comments to contact me please.
+Use blog comments system to contact me please.